 – the definitive guide to Korean skiing

-Wondering what the snow’s like in Korea, or which resort to hit while you have a free day in Seoul (and how to actually get there)?
-Visiting for the 2018 Pyeongchang Olympics but not sure where you can actually ski while the Games are on?
+Wondering what the snow’s like in Korea, or which local hill to hit while you have a free day in Seoul (and how to actually get there)?
+Inspired by the 2018 Pyeongchang Olympics to try skiing in Korea but not sure which resorts are best?
 Well, read on and find out!

 Although it might not be the first place that springs to mind when you think about skiing, Korea is a mountainous country with really cold winters so it should come as no surprise that it has a number of ski resorts.
-With large-scale investment into these resorts in recent decades, Korea is now finally gaining international recognition as a winter sports destination and will host the 2018 Winter Olympics.
-Korea is actually the most successful Asian nation at the Winter Olympics, so interest should be really high – probably a great time to visit!
-If you do so, we’ve got you covered with the lowdown on skiing in Korea.
+With large-scale investment into these resorts in recent decades, Korea’s now finally gaining international recognition as a winter sports destination, especially since hosting the 2018 Winter Olympics in Pyeongchang (South Korea is actually the most successful Asian nation at the Winter Olympics, though this is mostly due to its prowess at ice skating rather than alpine events).
+If you’re interested in checking out Korea’s ski scene but aren’t sure where to go or how to get there, Snow Guide Korea’s got you covered.

-Snow Guide Korea is completely independent and in no way affiliated with any travel agencies, tourism boards, government bodies, etc. This website isn’t here to promote Korea as a ski destination or give you an unrealistic impression of the country’s ski terrain and snow conditions; what you’ll find here is no BS reviews & descriptions of Korea’s ski resorts and conditions, along with up to date access information for every resort and the latest news on Pyeongchang 2018 and the Korean ski industry.
+Snow Guide Korea is completely independent and in no way affiliated with any tourism boards or government bodies, etc. This website isn’t here to promote Korea as a ski destination or give you an unrealistic impression of the country’s ski terrain and snow conditions; what you’ll find here is no BS reviews & descriptions of Korea’s ski resorts and conditions, along with up to date access information for every resort and the latest news on the Korean ski industry.

 Snow Guide Korea Ski Resort Reviews

-For reviews of all 15 Korean ski resorts (plus a preview of Jeongseon Alpine Centre), click here.
+For reviews of all 15 Korean ski resorts (plus the Olympic venue at Jeongseon Alpine Centre), click here.
 Resorts are reviewed by Korean standards e.g. if the review says the resort is big, that means by international standards it’s small to medium.
-If the review says it’s small, that means it’s tiny! (here’s a size comparison of all the ski hills in Korea using satellite images, also showing how they measure up against major international resorts)
+If the review says it’s small, that means it’s tiny! (here’s a size comparison of all the ski hills in Korea using satellite imagery, also showing how they measure up against major international resorts)

-For information and the latest updates on the upcoming Pyeongchang Olympics, click here
+For information and archived updates on the Pyeongchang Olympics, click here

 What to Expect when Skiing in Korea